pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---old-manual.md

 ### 5.12.
 Referencing library routines

-When you need to use a library routine in your application code, you need to do two things; include a library file at the assembler command line with the -i option and refer to the library routine in your source file using the LIB directive followed by the name of the library routine, e.g.
+When you need to use a library routine in your application code, you need to do two things; include a library file at the assembler command line with the -l option and refer to the library routine in your source file using the LIB directive followed by the name of the library routine, e.g.

     LIB malloc, free